moulaali/cloud/docker-compose-poc/README.md

-### Demo docker compose : Allows running multiple containers in a single spec
+### Demo docker compose :
+Allows running multiple containers in a single spec.
+It is similar to Kubernetes pods to pack multiple containers and share the network.
+It is used for simple testing in local environment.

 ### Pre-reqs
 sudo apt install docker